SegiH/VerjIO_Excel_Report_Generator/README.md

         importPackage(Packages.jxl.write);

-6. Paste the contents of createExcelReport.js into the script replacing the previous version code if it is there.
+6. Paste the contents of createExcelReport.js into the script replacing the previous version if it is there.

 Usage
 -----